stelligent/cfn_nag/README.md

    to make a decision
 2. A rule object should be added under `lib/custom_rules` that can analyse the CfnModel object as needed.
 Then the list of custom rules needs to be updated in `CfnNag::custom_rules`
+3. The rule object should return a violation count per resource, but only one message.

 Other
 -----